Volkswagen Golf Mk3: Overview

 The Golf Mk3 was also the predecessor of the "diesel craze" that swept through Europe in the late 1990s and early 2000s, when Volkswagen introduced the direct-injection system with the 90 PS Golf TDI in 1993.

 From its launch, all versions of the Golf came with fuel injection, to meet EEC requirements that all new cars sold in member countries from January 1993 must come with fuel injection or a catalytic converter.
 Non-catalyzed models were also built for those markets where there was no interest in them; power outputs were the same as for the catalyzed models.
-An all-new 1.4 petrol engine was the entry-level model in the MK2 Golf range.
+An all-new 1.4 petrol engine was the entry-level model in the MK3 Golf range.

-Also offered was a naturally aspirated version of the 1.9 L diesel engine, the SDI, offering 47 kW.
+Also offered was a naturally aspirated version of the 1.9-liter diesel engine, the SDI, offering 47 kW.

-Airbags were first offered on the Golf in 1992, and from 1996 anti-lock brakes were standard across the range.
+Airbags were first offered on the Golf in 1992.

 The Golf Mk3 was also available in "Ecomatic" form.
 It was powered with a diesel engine and a clutch-less manual transmission.
 The vehicle would freewheel by opening of the clutch as soon as the accelerator is released, and the engine was switched off after a further 1.5 seconds of inactivity, whether by stopping or coasting.
 Restarting the engine simply required depressing the accelerator pedal.
 VW had previously pioneered similar technology in the VW Polo "Formel E" in the 1980s.